Newcastle face potential hurdles regarding proposed training ground upgrade

 The training ground plans – which include improved dining facilities, hydrotherapy and plunge pools, a new players’ lounge, new medical treatment rooms, presentation and changing room upgrades as well as new offices – will require approval before construction work can officially begin.

-A decision is expected to be made by the end of next month, but further surveys and local opposition to the works could delay the process and, in turn, impact Newcastle’s pre-season preparation.
+A decision is expected to be made by the end of next month with the work likely to be approved, but further surveys and local opposition to the works could delay the process and, in turn, impact Newcastle’s pre-season preparation.

 Ecological impact